kanmeugne/kanmeugne.github.io/_posts/dev/2020-10-04-2d-grid-obstacles.md

 ## Bundle

-We have an even better architecture since we can manipulate several views in a simple way.

-The main file below shows how everything gets together.
+At the end, we have an even better architecture since we can manipulate several views in a simple way.
+The way we deal with obstacle very straightforward - there is an obstacle where `CELL`'s mask is set to `1`.
+With all this settings we can finally get everything together.
+The **main.cpp** file looks like below.

 {% highlight c++ %}
 #include "App.h"